IIIF/api/source/presentation/4.0/index.md

 ## IIIF Use cases

 1. **Artwork** - a Manifest that represents a painting, comprising a single image and accompanying display information.
-2. **Book** - a Manifest that represents a digitized bound volume made up many separate images in order.
+2. **Book** - a Manifest that represents a digitized bound volume made up of many separate images in order.
 The IIIF model provides structural elements to indicate the chapters.
 The text of the book is made available in machine-readable form as Web Annotations.
 3. **Periodical** - a IIIF Collection that provides multiple child Collections and Manifests, representing the publication run of a newspaper over many years.
 The IIIF model provides structural elements to indicate individual articles and other elements.
 4. **45 Single** - a Manifest that represents the digitized audio from the two sides of a vinyl 7 inch record.
 5. **Movie** - a Manifest that represents the digitized video of a film.
 A transcript of the audio is provided as Web Annotations, and additional machine-readable files provide subtitles and captions.